rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 You can dump the Certificate as well, but that is not needed for a No-Intro submission because it contains all of the personalized metadata unique to your cart, and No-Intro only catalogues reproducible metadata.
 Dumping the UID / header / cardinfo / HFS partitions are also not necessary here, although feel free to do so if you want.

-Move your dumped game files to your PC and concatenate the XCIs if dumped via SD card (not necessary if dumped via USB).
-You should have three files that look something like this:
+Move your dumped game files to your PC and concatenate the XCIs if dumped via SD card (you can concatenate by running `copy /b 00+01+02 "original filename".xci` in Command Prompt or use [NxDumpFuse](https://github.com/oMaN-Rod/nxDumpFuse) and rename to XCI.
+This step is not necessary if dumped via USB.
+Ultimately though you should have three files that look something like this:

 - Fast & Furious Spy Racers - Rise of SH1FT3R 1.0.2 [010034C013624000][v0] (Card ID Set) (6CD8FDA1).bin
 - Fast & Furious Spy Racers - Rise of SH1FT3R 1.0.2 [010034C013624000][v0] (Initial Data) (57A3A06C).bin